mschoeffel/Spring-Hibernate/out/artifacts/MVC/WEB-INF/classes/spring/MVC/README.md

 Spring calls the setter methods when submitting the form.
 So in the end you got a model with all the properties given by the form.

 ### Spring Form Validation
+Added: SpringFormValidationController

+Added: springFormValidation.jsp

+Added: springFormValidationDone.jsp

+---
+Here we used the Hibernate annotations to define specific requirements to form fields.
+If a requirement is not achieved an error message will be given back to the form input an this message will be shown next to the input field.

 Server: Apache Tomcat.